sympy/sympy/doc/src/guides/solving/solve-diophantine-equation.md

 >>> pythag = a**2 + b**2 - c**2
 >>> d = diophantine(pythag, syms=my_syms)
 >>> solution_list = list(d)
+>>> # Iterate over the value of parameters p and q
 >>> for p_val in range(-1,2):
 ...     for q_val in range(-1,2):
+...         # Substitute in the values of p and q
 ...         pythag_vals = dict(zip(my_syms, [var.subs({p:p_val, q:q_val}) for var in solution_list[0]]))
-...         print(f"p: {p_val}, q: {q_val} -> {pythag_vals}")
+...         # Print out the values of the generated parameters, and the Pythagorean triple a, b, c ...         print(f"p: {p_val}, q: {q_val} -> {pythag_vals}")
 p: -1, q: -1 -> {a: 2, b: 0, c: 2}
 p: -1, q: 0 -> {a: 0, b: 1, c: 1}